- Mkango is a rare earth (and other metals) explorer with three licences in Malawi

 - Metallurgical optimisation is underway for ore at Songwe Hill focused on flotation, hydrometallurgy and acid regeneration

-- Feasibility study at Songwe Hill expected in 2020, triggering production decision by Talaxis
+- Feasibility study at Songwe Hill will trigger production decision by Talaxis

 - Results from exploration at Thambani